Optimal Recovery of Precision Matrix for Mahalanobis Distance from High Dimensional Noisy Observations in Manifold Learning: PROBLEM SETUP

+In manifold learning, local kernels are commonly used, e.g., kernels based on radial basis functions.
+The use of kernels implies that only points around the center of the kernel $x\in M$ contribute to the algorithm outcome.
+Therefore, considering those points located inside the neighborhood of $x$, $\mathcal{O}(x)$, is sufficient for analyzing a manifold learning algorithm with a local kernel.
+Since the bandwidth of the kernel is typically small, the diameter of the local set $\mathcal{O}(x)$ is small as well.
+Consequently, by the definition of a manifold, data in $\mathcal{O}(x)$ can be well approximated by the tangent space to the manifold at $x$, {which is a low dimensional affine subspace}. {Note that in the special case that the manifold is a linear affine subspace, all points are located by a low dimensional space.}

+Since {\em locally} the manifold can be viewed merely as a linear subspace, the local statistical model described in Section \ref{Section:ManifoldModel} can be well approximated by the classical linear spiked model {(or spiked covariance model \cite{johnstone2001})}, which is detailed next with slight modifications in the notation. {We note that in this section, deviations of the samples from a linear space due to the manifold curvature will not be treated, and their affect will be considered together with the affect of the ambient noise.
+However, we will extend and test the ability of the proposed estimator to handle such phenomena in the simulation study in Section \ref{sec:simulation}.}

-Consider a point cloud in $\R^p$ supported on a $d$-dimensional linear subspace, where $d\leq p$.
-For example, we may assume that we are sampling locally from a $d$-dimensional embedded submanifold of $\R^p$, in which case the linear subspace is a specific tangent space to the manifold.
-Assuming the standard Gaussian model, we may assume that the point cloud is sampled independently and identically (i.i.d.) from
+{We now consider the spike model.
+In plain English, a spike model is a manifold model when the manifold is an affine subspace, where the dimension of the affine subspace is fixed.} Consider a point cloud in $\R^p$ supported on a $d$-dimensional linear subspace, where $d\leq p$.
+For simplicity, we assume that the point cloud is sampled independently and identically (i.i.d.) from

+where $\V{\mu}$ denotes the mean and $\Sigma_X$ denotes the population covariance matrix, whose rank is equal to $d$.
+Note that we could consider a random vector with mean $0$ and a finite fourth moment \cite{2013arXiv1311.0851D}; since this could only increase the notational burden without providing additional insights, we focus on this simplified model.

+It is often convenient to note that a point cloud sampled from $X$ can be understood as sampling i.i.d. from a $p$-dim random vector